 Community-Based Service & Learning

-The Center for Servant-Leadership encompasses a robust portfolio of community-based service programs that provide a variety of services to the St. Peter community and surrounding area.
+The Center for Community-Based Service and Learning encompasses a robust portfolio of service programs that provide a variety of services to the St. Peter community and surrounding area.
 The programs are coordinated by 40+ students and provide service opportunities for roughly 1200 student volunteers each year.
-Each program was established with community involvement and works directly with a community partner or organization to meet the identified needs, providing a hands-on, tangible service.
+Each program was established in collaboration with the St. Peter and surrounding community and works directly with a community partner or organization to meet the identified needs, providing a hands-on, tangible service.

 To learn more about each program, follow the links below.